Online pre-study modules

 Strategic Management is the process of setting long-term direction for the organisation.
 It is concerned with how an organisation prepares for the future, its overall strategy and how the strategy is formulated and deployed.
 In this online module, we will develop a basic understanding of the strategy process and explore the fundamentals of strategic analysis.
 This is a compulsory module but will not be assessed.

 These optional interactive courses provide practical advice on working in groups, delivering presentations, and time management.
 They contain videos of recent students describing their experiences of studying at the Business School, some of the challenges they faced, and suggestions on how to overcome these.

 An English Language Development section is also available for non-native speakers of English who wish to practice their skills and develop subject-specific vocabulary.
 You can upload your writing for detailed feedback from a language tutor.

-Split into three distinct phases, the MSc Economics & Strategy for Business will teach you to combine the rigour of analytical thinking with a strategic focus.
+MSc Economics & Strategy for Business will teach you to combine the rigour of analytical thinking with a strategic focus.

 Analytics for Applied Economics and Business

 This module discusses key empirical issues and methods used for data analysis in applied economics and business.
 The module will not only discuss the use of these methods and their applications in business, but ensure that you properly understand the interpretation of the results and their implications for business decisions.
 You will also have the opportunity to obtain basic programming skills in widely used statistical software.

 This module explores the way in which businesses respond to market incentives and the consequences for market behaviour, the nature and role of competition, and the role of innovation.
 It shows how firms can create and overcome barriers to entry, how advertising can expand the size of their market and how firms at different stages of the value chain interact.
 Techniques for increasing revenues are also discussed.